Emmanuel Sanders Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Matchup vs. Atlanta

-- Against the Falcons, Sanders has averaged 48.5 receiving yards per game over his four career matchups, 13.0 more than his over/under for Sunday's game.
+- In his four matchups against the Falcons, Sanders' 48.5 receiving yards average is 14.0 more than his over/under for Sunday's game (34.5).

 - Sanders has not caught a touchdown pass against the Falcons.